 Design Thinking and Relationships

-In last week’s post we talked about Balanced Learning for Littles.
-This week we take time to reflect on the importance of relationships and interaction as we use technology with our young students.
+In our previous post we talked about Balanced Learning for Littles.
+In this post we take time to reflect on the importance of relationships and interaction as we use technology with our young students.
 As young children develop a sense of self, we strive to provide a vast array of possible experiences for them to explore.
 These include opportunities to find success as an individual, and as a member of a partnership or group.
 Learning to communicate ideas, interact with others, and moving between the role of teacher and learner within any relationship is critical for social and academic development.
-This week, as we continue to explore appropriate use of technology, we look for opportunities to use the tool as a platform to demonstrate thinking, while examining the relationship and interaction between adults and children surrounding the learning experience.
+As we continue to explore appropriate use of technology, we look for opportunities to use the tool as a platform to demonstrate thinking, while examining the relationship and interaction between adults and children surrounding the learning experience.

 Access this message and its content at innovatingplay.world/bm4